 "I managed to get in.
 The ashes were deep.
 I never found her," he said.

 The Garvin County Sheriff's Office did not initiate an investigation.
-State Fire Marshal's Office deduced that the melted pan above was the main source of the blaze.
+State Fire Marshal's Office deduced that a melted pan was the primary source of the blaze.
 Investigators hypothesized that Sheila had become inattentive while cooking and was incapacitated by a 'black flash' of hot material from the pan.
-The Oklahoma Office of the Chief Medical Examiner did perform an autopsy but refused to reveal the results of the procedure for over nine months.
+The Oklahoma Office of the Chief Medical Examiner did perform an autopsy.
+However, it refused to reveal the procedure's results for over nine months.

 The Liquid Propane Gas Inspector came to the location to observe the damage within 24 hours of the blaze.
-It was him who suggested this was a case of arson.
+He suggested this was a case of arson.
 (Family Statements)

+One neighbor said Tyson seemed nervous.
 "He was running the backhoe just extremely erratically.
-And he looked straight at me and said, 'Do you think I did this?'
+In addition, he looked straight at me and said, 'Do you think I did this?'
 And at the time, it didn't dawn on me that anyone had done it," said Daniel Beck.